GrACE: Generation using Associated Code Edits: Experiments Results

 Table~\ref{tab:overwatch-apps-results} summarizes the different models' performance on the $1048$ test cases, along with \overwatch's predictions as a baseline.
-Except \codetu, all of our models beat the prediction component of \overwatch by a considerable margin of roughly 10\%. \RS{4}{Our LLM based techniques can be used conjointly with systems like \overwatch to create neuro-symbolic solutions that are better at predicting next edit compared to purely symbolic techniques.}
+Except \codetu, all of our models beat the prediction component of \overwatch by a considerable margin of roughly 10\%. \RS{4}{Our LLM-based techniques, in conjunction with systems like \overwatch creates neuro-symbolic solutions that are better at predicting next edit compared to purely symbolic techniques.}